brainandbodyhacks/brainandbodyhacks.github.io/about/meet-curieosy.md

 <img src="/assets/images/IMG_2009.jpeg" width="200" height="200">

-## Meet Curieosa
+## Meet Curieosy
-Curieosa has a passion: she loves to [learn](/category/jumlearn/) about each and everything.
+Curieosy has a passion: she loves to [learn](/category/jumlearn/) about each and everything.
 She loves to grow and find efficient solutions to the problems of today’s busy world.
 She also wants to share her knowledge and to help people to find answers on their own and make their lives easier.

-## A Day in the Life of Curieosa
+## A Day in the Life of Curieosy
-Let Curieosa guide you through one of her typical days:
+Let Curieosy guide you through one of her typical days:

 **Waking up:**